rackerlabs/docs-aws/docs/access-and-permissions/index.rst

 - IAM Roles for AWS resources, such as EC2 instances, requiring access to other AWS services

-Occasionally, a use case occurs where you need to directly create an IAM user or role.
+Occasionally, a use case occurs where you need to create an IAM user or role directly.
 These scenarios typically involve a third-party tool or SaaS needing access to your account, such as a continuous integration and deployment system, such as CircleCI, or a local file management application that integrates with S3, such as Cyberduck.
 If you must create